stevemynett/RWL/README.md

 # What I’m Reading, Watching, and Listening To as it pertains to my career as an Incident Response Manager.

+- 📖 [How AI Can Degrade Human Performance in High-Stakes Settings](https://ai-frontiers.org/articles/how-ai-can-degrade-human-performance-in-high-stakes-settings) - Shockingly it's not all unicorns and candy.
+Good research backed take on where/how/where not to include AI
 - 📖 [To Intervene or not to Intervene: The Dilemma of Management by Exception](https://resilienceroundup.com/issues/to-intervene-or-not-to-intervene-the-dilemma-of-management-by-exception/?ref=resilience-roundup-newsletter) - Airflight examples and based off work by Dekker and Woods
 - 📖 [The AI coding trap](https://chrisloy.dev/post/2025/09/28/the-ai-coding-trap) - Data informed push back on the AI fluency arguement
 - 📖 [The same incident never happens twice, but the patterns recur over and over](https://surfingcomplexity.blog/2025/05/26/the-same-incident-never-happens-twice-but-the-patterns-recur-over-and-over/) - The title says it all.